RutgersCSSystems/crossprefetch-asplos24-artifacts/README.md

 controlled) by turning off application prefetch operations and Cross-prefetch configurations for various thread counts and workloads.

-Please set the environmental variables again if you are resuming after logging out.
+Please set the environmental variables again only if you are resuming after logging out.
 For example,
 ```
 cd ~/ssd/crossprefetch-asplos24-artifacts
 source ./scripts/setvars.sh